ALTIBASE/Documents/Manuals/Altibase_7.1/eng/CLI User's Manual 1.md

 ### SQLAllocStmt

 SQLAllocStmt allocates and initializes the memory for the SQL statements.
-Up to 1024statements are allocated to one connection.
+Up to 1024 statements are allocated to one connection.

 SQLAllocStmt () can be replaced by SQLAllocHandle ().